bogeeee/restfuncs/readme.md

-_This is the 2.0 Version (API redesign), planned to be released in November 2023.
-Stay tuned - @update: Working heavily on it !
-Feedback welcome.
-The [release on NPM](https://www.npmjs.com/package/restfuncs) is still an older version.
-Please refer to the docs there._
+### - Warning: Not yet secure for production -
+Restfuncs dependency: typescript-rtti [still has some flaws and lacks regression tests](https://github.com/typescript-rtti/typescript-rtti/issues/112), and i can't give green light here.
+I'm keeping track of that and will also evaluate, if it's possible to switch to a different type-information/validation library called [TYPIA](https://typia.io/docs/).

-# Restfuncs - HTTP API done proper (coming soon)
+# Restfuncs 2.0 - HTTP API done proper

 ## Intro + features